Tours in and around Tamarindo

 All these tours and more can be booked directly through the school.
 Please contact us for more details regarding rates, dates etc.

-There is a discount of 10% for any classes (except DELE preparation course) and lodging with host families or at the student houses from April 29th - June 7th 2019 and from September 9th - October 11th 2019.
+There is a discount of 10% for any Spanish classes and lodging at the student houses from May 1st - June 5th 2022 and from September 18th - October 9th 2022.

 Did you know?

 WAYRA is proud to announce that 100% of our students passed successfully the DELE exams during the last 2 years!
-Our Spanish Intensive programm is accepted in different German Provinces as "Bildungsurlaub".
+Our Intensive Spanish program is accepted in different German Provinces as "Bildungsurlaub".
 Contact us for more details!